kbingham/libcamera.org/site/faq.rst

   simplify development for application developers.

-Which cameras SoCs (pipeline-handlers) are supported?
+Which devices (pipeline-handlers) are supported?
-  Currently supported platforms include the Intel IPU3 (selected devices only), RockChip RK3399, UVC, as well as pipeline-handler support for the VIMC Kernel test drivers.
+  Currently supported platforms include the Intel IPU3 (selected devices only), NXP i.MX7, Raspberry Pi 3 and 4, RockChip RK3399, as well as UVC webcams and the VIMC virtual test device.

 I have an Intel™ based laptop or tablet with an IPU3 running Windows™.
 Can I use libcamera to run my Webcam?